omahs/imx-docs/docs/main/guides/advanced-guides/primary-sale-card-checkout/setup.md

 You are required to provide the following endpoints:

-1. [Trigger the mint](#triggering-the-mint-endpoint): An endpoint to mint the asset once payment has been confirmed with Moonpay
+1. [Trigger the mint](#triggering-the-mint-endpoint): An endpoint to mint the asset once payment has been confirmed with MoonPay
 2. [Get asset info](#get-asset-info-endpoint): An endpoint to get information about the minted asset and render the checkout

 ### Triggering the mint endpoint